 Shopify, WooCommerce, Magento, PrestaShop, BigCommerce: now we are speaking, right?

-Based on the most popular e-commerce platforms across the web and our expertise, we’ve managed to come down to a top 5 list of the best e-commerce platforms in 2020.
+Based on the most popular ecommerce platforms across the web and our expertise, we managed to come up with a list of the best ecommerce platforms in 2020.

 - Product and order management